Harris Tweed Authentication: Spot Real vs Fake

 What Vintage Harris Tweed Actually Costs

-Authentic vintage Harris Tweed coats and jackets typically range from $80 to $400 on resale platforms, depending on condition, weight, and color.
+Authentic vintage Harris Tweed coats and jackets sell for a real premium over generic or synthetic wool-blend coats on resale platforms, and that premium widens with condition, weight, and how well the color has held up.
 Vintage coats in excellent condition with deep, well-kept colors command the higher end.
-A price significantly below this range, or a seller who cannot verify the fabric's authenticity, is worth questioning.
+A price that seems unusually low for the category, or a seller who cannot verify the fabric's authenticity, is worth questioning rather than treating as a lucky find.